“The greatest and noblest pleasure which we have in this world is to discover new truths, and the next is to shake off old prejudices.”

 – Jeff Bezos, an ISTJ

 If you know an ISTJ, what you’ll see is their auxiliary function, Extraverted Thinking (Te).
 This function gives them a firm, objective view on how decisions should be made.
 They can easily spot problems that need solving and find efficient ways to resolve these problems in a timely manner.
-They like to have things organized and logically handled, and while they prefer a certain autonomy, have no problem delegating if it will speed up the process.
+They like to have things organized and logically handled, and while they prefer a certain autonomy, they have no problem delegating if it will speed up the process.
 The ISTJs thinking side allows them to remain objective and focused on the facts when a decision needs to be made.

 Because ISTJs are introverts, their dominant function, Introverted Sensing (Si) is hidden from plain view.
 It is constantly working in the background and is more accessible to them when they can be alone to process things.